Deterministic nuclear spin squeezing and squeezing by continuous measurement using vector and tensor light shifts: Introduction

 In this article, we are interested in the spin squeezing of alkaline earth atoms such as strontium $87$, or similar atoms such as ytterbium $173$, some of whose fermionic isotopes have a large purely nuclear spin in the ground state.
 With long coherence times and narrow optical transitions, these atoms are very useful for optical atomic clocks in the case of strontium \cite{JunYe2024, ParisBoulderTokyo2008}, while ytterbium $173$ could offer interesting prospects for both clocks and magnetometry \cite{yang2024_Yb173}.
 Thanks to their large purely nuclear spin, they also represent a promising platform for quantum simulation \cite{Burba_2024, Yb173_tweezers}.

-Within the theoretical framework developed in this article, we are also interested in the nuclear spin squeezing of helium 3, spin $1/2$ in its ground state, for which we use the metastable state $2^3S_1$ of spin $3/2$ \cite{CRP, PRL, fadel}.
-With an exceptional coherence time in its ground state of more than sixty hours \cite{Gemmel2010_He3}, this atom is used for fundamental physics experiments \cite{Gemmel2010_He3, ARIADNE2022} that could benefit from spin squeezing.
-Recently, another theoretical method of spin squeezing of helium 3 has also been proposed \cite{Sushkov2025}.
+Within the theoretical framework developed in this article, we are also interested in nuclear spin squeezing in the ground state of helium-3, which has a spin of $1/2$.
+Due to its exceptional ground state coherence time of over sixty hours \cite{Gemmel2010_He3}, this atom is employed in fundamental physics experiments \cite{Gemmel2010_He3, ARIADNE2022} that could benefit from spin squeezing.
+We propose accessing the nuclear spin of helium-3 via the metastable $2{}^3S_1$ state of spin $3/2$ \cite{CRP, PRL, fadel}.
+Another promising method, which involves coupling the collective nuclear spin to a radio frequency circuit, has recently been proposed \cite{Sushkov2025}.